open-tale/open-tale.github.io/_docs/02-characters.md

 Every character level grants the player the right to purchase one new perk.
 That being said, the character starts off with one available perk to purchase.

+An extensive list of perks can be found on the next chapter.

 ### 2.1.4.
 Qualities

 Qualities are traits that cannot be changed directly.
 Instead, they're are the